EHMilon/ShadinAI-Github/privacy_policy.md

 ## 3. Third-Party AI Service (Google Gemini)

-While we do not store your data, the content you submit is processed by Google.
+While we do not collect or store your personal data or chat history, the text prompts and images you submit for AI responses are sent directly to Google's Gemini API.
+This is solely for the purpose of generating AI responses and is essential for the app's functionality.
 We encourage you to review [Google's Privacy Policy](https://policies.google.com/privacy) to understand how they handle data.

 ## 4. Permissions